torihuang/assassin-game/README.md

 ## Learning Ruby

 This assassin game started as my first CRUD app.
 From there, I gained interest from a few of my fellow Dev Bootcamp students who also wanted to help create the game!
-It is still in progress (please remember, it was all of our first team CRUD apps!), but you can check out the game as is on
+It is still in progress (please remember, it was the first CRUD app for the entire team!), but you can check out the game as is on
 [Heroku](dbc-assassin-game.herokuapp.com).

 ## Overview